Celestial (comics): First Host on Earth

-Collecting a number of natives during the Stone Age, they then begin genetic experimentation to determine the species' future development.
+Collecting a number of natives during the Stone Age, the Celestials begin genetic experimentation to determine the species' future development.
 They create two subspecies from the natives: Eternals, Deviants, and a majority "normal" strain that may or may not be modified in some manner that enhances its long-term development.
 For example, the Celestials first visited Earth nearly a million years ago and implanted a special genetic code into the early hominids.
 This implanted DNA structure has been revealed to be not only the source of the ability of select random humans to develop superpowers upon exposure to dangerous environmental catalysts, it also allowed for the development of benevolent mutations that caused the existence of inborn potential superpowers in mutants.
 In truth, the Celestials came to Earth to investigate the disappearance of a Celestial only to realize Earth might eventually create antibodies against the Horde infection via its powered inhabitants.